rvagg/jsonist/README.md

 *Note: in each of the requests you can provide an optional `'hyperquest'` parameter in your options if you want to really customise the http chain (see [this](https://github.com/hyperquest))*

+### jsonist.delete(url, [ options, ] callback)

+Send a DELETE request to `url` and return the callback with an error or JSON deserialised data.

+Otherwise works the same as GET.

 ## License

 **jsonist** is Copyright (c) 2014 Rod Vagg [@rvagg](https://github.com/rvagg) and licensed under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.